data-exchange/dxfile/doc/source/xraytomo.rst

       *measurement* and **exchange** groups.
 This is a judgement left to the user.

-provenance
-    |
-    | The Provenance group describes all process steps that have been
+process    |     | The Process group describes all the "work" that has been done.
+This
-      applied to the data.
+      includes data processing steps that have been applied to the data as well as experimental steps (e.g. data collection strategy etc.) and sample preparation ahead of the experiment and during the measurement (e.g. environment conditions etc.).
 **exchange**
 ============